Buffalo Mayor Byron Brown signs controversial Council reapportionment plan into law

 Half of the 26 people speaking at the public hearing also came from the Delaware and Niagara districts.

-The plan had been strongly opposed by Our City Action Buffalo, which proposed another map which it said was more equitable racially.
+The plan had been strongly opposed by Our City Action Buffalo, which proposed another map that it said was more racially equitable.

 The alternative map would have eliminated the Fillmore District, which the group claimed was gerrymandered, and split it between the Niagara District and a new Elmwood-Allentown District.